Pure Functions

 These are fundamental programming tasks, and we'll need to find a way to achieve them even under the iron fist of immutability.

-One consequence of immutability is that if you feed a function a particular input, it will always yield the same output, no matter how many times you call it.
-There is no modifiable global or static state in the background that may cause the function to behave differently.
+every time.
+There is no modifiable global or static state in the background that may cause the function to return a different value.
 A function whose behavior is determined entirely from its parameters is a pure function.
 Developers favor pure functions over impure ones because they are easier to test and prove correct.
 Haskell's standard library is full of pure functions, and this fact is a major source of its appeal.

 function, the random number generator derives a new random number from the previous and remembers the new number so a later call can generate the next number.